GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

        return None
 ```

-Now let's code `allowResourceOperation`.
+Now let's code `manageResourceOperation`.
 We should allow access only under the following conditions:

 - The `getUserType` method does not return `None`
 - The entity object (`ScimCustomPerson` instance) has a proper `userType` value.
 This means that for user creation, the incoming payload comes with a matching `userType` and for the other cases, the already stored attribute matches as well